-In emergencies or after hours, go to the Loma Linda University Medical Center-East Campus Advanced Urgent Care Department, at 25333 Barton Road.
-Hours are 8:00am - 8:00pm, 7 days a week.
-(Office is open at 8:00am, but no MD until 9am) Phone number is (909) 558-6644 or ext.
-66644.
-If your emergency is outside the hours that Urgent Care is open, go to the Loma Linda University Medical Center Emergency Department on Campus Street.
+If you have a situation that is not serious but is urgent and it is after clinic hours, go to the Loma Linda University Medical Center-East Campus Advanced Urgent Care Department, at 25333 Barton Road.
+Open 24 hours, 7 days a week.
+Phone number is (909) 558-6641 or ext.
+66641.
+If your situation is an emergency, go to the Loma Linda University Medical Center Emergency Department on the corner of Anderson Street and Barton Road.